Experts weigh in on Apple's private sign-in feature

 Is Sign in with Apple actually more secure than just using a site or service's own login system?

 Walsh: "No, it is always better to sign up without giving a third-party service or platform access to that separate service.
-It is for this reason that secure email providers allow users to set up temporary burner' addresses known as aliases.
+It is for this reason that secure email providers allow users to set up temporary burner addresses known as aliases.
 It is better not to use a third-party sign-in feature to gain access to any online service.
 It is always better to securely log in yourself to everything without the use of a third party.
 If this requires consumers to remember more passwords, then they should use a reliable password manager and two-factor authentication."

 Hudnall: "Yes, but with many caveats.
 Apple's new system is better than a traditional username/password combo that the majority of people end up reusing across multiple sites.
 It is also a step up from good password manager like LastPass, Keeper, or Dashlane that dynamically generate different passwords for each site.
 Instead of generating passwords for each site, Apple's system keeps all credential verifications (primarily biometric) within its hardware and servers.